 - Loop in your Email Service Provider (ESP) so they can help with damage control if needed.

-- If you’re working with Return Path, let your account manager know what you are doing.
+- If you’re working with Validity, let your CSM know what you are doing.
 Watch your inbox placement, complaint rates, reputation, and bounce logs.

 - If performance suffers, consider pausing your deployment and rethinking your strategy.